Science, Technology, Engineering, and Mathematics (STEM) are increasingly recognized globally as elemental to national development and productivity.

 India is the second most populated country in the world, with the world’s largest youth population.
 Youth are the innovators, creators, builders, and leaders of the future.
-However, they can transform the future only if they have requisite skills and the opportunity to explore the world of opportunities.
+However, they can transform the future only if they have the requisite skills and the opportunity to explore the world of opportunities.

 STEM Learning is here to prove it.
-Across 23 states, with the installation of 1900+ Mini Science Centres (MSCs) each holding 80 models, 8000+ teachers have been equipped with the tools to educate 1 Million+ students.
+Across 23 states, with the installation of 1900+ Mini Science Centres (MSCs) each holding 80 models, 8000+ teachers have been equipped with the tools to educate 1 Million+ student.

-The STEM MSC exhibits have been mapped with CBSE, ICSE, SSC, IGCSE and other IB boards for 5th to 10th standards.
-The 80 plug and play models are easy to understand and come with a detailed explanation of the model and explain more than 150 science and mathematics concepts.
+The STEM MSC exhibits have been mapped with CBSE, ICSE, SSC, IGCSE, and other IB boards for 5th to 10th standards.
+The 80 plug-and-play models are easy to understand and come with a detailed explanation of the model and explain more than 150 science and mathematics concepts.
 Besides this, the teachers are trained on the usage of the models to give a complete understanding of them.

 MSC has now become a prerequisite for teaching science and maths to school children in a simpler way.
 It is innovative and interactive with a hands-on approach to facilitate the learning process.
 The idea is that if the students are given access to MSC, they will be able to think and explore more.
 As these tabletop models are plug & play, these models can be carried to classrooms.